theLede/theLede/README.md

-## Lede - Generate In-Depth Blog Content
+## Lede: Generate In-Depth Blog Content

 Most AI writing tools offer you a fancy editor with a few templates, some "AI tools" and a lot of promises.
 Lede is different.
 We focus on the research and writing process, allowing you to create well-researched content on any topic.